 X-Ray mirror characterization system

 SHARPeR is a high accuracy automated metrology platform for extremely high quality optical components needed for example in synchrotron beamlines, EUV lithography systems and telescopes.
-Meter-scale X-ray mirrors will be characterized with a slope error accuracy better than 50nrad rms.
+Meter-scale X-ray mirrors can be characterized with a slope error accuracy better than 50nrad rms *.

 The system will include three main elements: